rgrzhang/RogerZhang/README.md

 - Side comment: If we consider the intentional infection to be a some kind of vaccine, we may still what to consider the latency period?
 A normal latency period sends people form S to I, but for intension infection, those people go to R.

+# Notes from David

+- `1/delta` is the mean time spent in the S class, in the absense of contact with infecteds.
+- you can calculate, as a function of `delta` or `1/delta`, the time until `1-R = 10^(-6)`, for example.
+This can be interpretted as the time to extinction.
+So you can then plot time to extintion against `delta` and conclude something about the effects of intentional infection.
+- in a more elaborate version of the model, with vital dynamics, you could look at the depth of troughs between recurrent epidemics as function of `delta`.
+The deeper those troughs, the higher probability of eradication.
+- if you recast the model as a stochastic process (using the Gillespie algorithm, or adaptive tau) then you can actually calculate the distribution of time to extinction.
+- it would be useful to keep track, not just of `Q` but the number infected by contact vs the number infected intentionally.
+For that you need to have another equation, say `dQdelta/dt = - delta*S`